Deploying Genesys Administrator Extension

 This page describes how to install and deploy Genesys Administrator Extension.
 Before beginning your installation, ensure that you have met the prerequisites listed in Prerequisites.
 If you plan to install any of the modules in Genesys Administrator Extension, refer to Prerequisites for Genesys Administrator Extension Modules before using them.

 - Although Configuration Server might support more database types, GAX only supports the following database types: Oracle, Microsoft SQL Server, and PostgreSQL.
+Refer to the Genesys Supported Operating Environment Reference Guide for information on which operating environments are supported by GAX.

 - Do not connect GAX to a Configuration Server Proxy; connect it to Configuration Server only.
 Configuration Server Proxy does not support some functionality that is required by GAX.